Ivy Jun 09, 2017 2 Comments

 Big Data is the future and so is Video Content.
 Vidooly has wisely married the two together.

 Ivy is the official learning partner of many large Analytics companies like Genpact, Capgemini, HSBC, Cognizant, eBay/PayPal.
 Ivy’s programmes on Big data, Business Analytics programme, Data Science and its Machine Learning training in Bangalore, Kolkata and New Delhi have become benchmark courses for several analytics companies.
-A hybrid method of conducting training is adopted –classroom sessions for its centers at Kolkata, Bangalore and New Delhi, and live online sessions for all other locations.
+A hybrid method of conducting training is adopted –classroom sessions for its centres at Kolkata, Bangalore and New Delhi, and live online sessions for all other locations.